Laurie Armsby, M.D., Pediatric Cardiology Fellowship Program

 Kyle Johnson, M.D., Associate Professor of Pediatrics, Division of Child and Adolescent Psychiatry

-Dr. Johnson received his medical degree from University of Oklahoma College of Medicine in Edmond, Okla.
+Dr. Johnson received his medical degree from University of Oklahoma College of Medicine in Oklahoma City, Okla.
 He co-directs the OHSU Doernbecher Pediatric Sleep Program and specializes in caring for kids with emotional and behavioral problems and has advanced training in assessing and treating a wide range of pediatric sleep disorders.
 Dr. Johnson enjoys helping kids sleep better so they can reach their full potential during the day.

 Holger Link, M.D., Assistant Professor of Pediatrics, Division of Pulmonary Medicine